patrykkrajnik/musicAll/README.md

 - Remote controling audio (stop/pause) by Command Center
 - Rewinding audio by dragging slider
 - Possibility to connect to any back-end service
+- All music and artworks included as local files come from [Bensound](https://www.bensound.com)

 ## Usage
 Clone this repository, open at the Xcode and turn it on at your iPhone using `Command + R`.